tzahifurmanski/team-management-bot/README.md

 * Add a command to 'who should I talk to in case of emergency?'
 (Who's the oncall unicorn ATM)
 * Announce feature -
 * Get stats on team channels (how many #ask-unicorn messages we got during X timeframe, how many we've checked off, what is still open)
+* JIRA Integration - Sprint progress tracking, tasks assignment, alerting on not meeting our sprint goals?
+* Connect to our KPIs

 ### Miscellaneous
 * Before responding, verify that the requestor is a unicorn member?